-A total of fifty-two hCMOS sensors were delivered to Z, NIF, and OMEGA in support of existing and new diagnostic development in FY20.
-In addition, the camera system delivered to the CEA in FY19 for use in the Laser Mega Joule (LMJ) facility in Bordeaux France as part of the CEA/NNSA collaboration is operational and taking good data.
-The second hCMOS workshop was held in February 2020 and users from all facilities attended to discuss issues, capabilities, and testing methodologies of the sensors.
-The third generation hCMOS sensor Daedalus was completed, and testing revealed that minor design changes were needed.
-Daedalus V2 went through design and fabrication was started.
-High energy detector arrays development has started with the design, fabrication and testing of discrete pixelated arrays of GaAs photo detectors at SNL and design, fabrication and testing of discrete Ge diodes at LLNL.
+hCMOS sensors continue to be delivered to Z, NIF, and OMEGA in support of existing and new diagnostic development through FY23.
+Work with private industry for sensor hybridization, initial testing and packaging has also been increasing.
+In addition, the camera system delivered to the CEA in FY19 for use in the Laser Mega Joule (LMJ) facility in Bordeaux France as part of the CEA/NNSA collaboration has been taking useful hohlraum data since its commissioning.
+Work to provide a second system is underway.
+Daedalus V2 went through fabrication and has been delivered to Z and NIF users.
+Initial testing has verified that it meets all original design objectives.
+High energy detector arrays development has started with the design, fabrication and testing of discrete pixelated arrays of GaAs photo detectors at SNL that have been hybridized to Icarus ROICs and design, fabrication and testing of discrete and pixelated arrays Ge diodes at LLNL.
+The time resolved diffraction diagnostic FIDDLE was commissioned in FY23 utilizing 5 hCMOS sensors and a time resolved opacity diagnostic OpSpecTR utilizing 3 hCMOS sensors completed its final design review in FY23.